PrefectHQ/prefect/docs/concepts/deployments.md

 !!! note "Scheduled flow runs"

-    The Orion server has a scheduler service that creates flow runs for deployments with schedules.
-If you create a deployment while using an ephemeral server, Orion schedules up to 100 runs immediately.
-If you want flow runs scheduled beyond that, you must run a standalone Orion API server and agent.

-    Scheduled flow runs do not run unless the Orion API server and agent are running.
+    Scheduled flow runs will not be created unless the scheduler is running.
+Scheduled flow runs will not run unless an agent is running.
+The scheduler and agent are included in the services started by `prefect orion start`.

 ### Creating deployments with the API